The blog is moving to laly.blog

 Come and join me for new and updated content!

-I spent over two months without posting at Laly’s, and now I’m back with this new blog.
+I spent over two months without posting at Laly’s, developing this new blog.
 Is this a ‘new thing’ my brain has found, searching for a jolt of dopamine (which will fade away in a month)?
-I already gave you the answer.
+I already gave you the answer: Two months.

 I Need to Win Something Now

-When the quarantine started I tried to blog daily, sharing the surreal scenario outside my door and what I was feeling as neurodivergent (like a cheetah in a cage, basically) But that didn’t turn out as I expected…
+When the quarantine started I tried to blog daily, sharing the surreal scenario outside my door and what I was feeling as neurodivergent: like a cheetah in a cage, basically.
+But that didn’t turn out as I’ve expected…

 On one hand, I couldn’t post daily… which I knew it would happen; why did I embark on something I knew it would lead me only to frustration?
 On the other hand, the quarantine took a big a toll on me, when one of my traumas got fatter than I had: the issue with my identity; during my yearly dark days (May/June) I couldn’t stop ruminating about not being able to go to a judge to change my legal name and claim my own identity.